Using Linux’s memfd_secret syscall from the JVM with JEP-419 JEP-454

 |

-From the syscall manpage the Intel CPUs syscall calling convention is:
+From the syscall manpage, the syscall calling convention varies by architecture:

 - Set the registers